Processing long-running Django tasks using Celery + RabbitMQ + Supervisord + Monit

 Note: I'm running my Django app inside a virtual environment, which is why I specify the path to the Python interpreter in the above file.

-/var/log/celeryd log folders and setup the appropriate permissions on them to enable logging.
+I created the /var/log/supervisord and /var/log/celeryd log folders and setup the appropriate permissions on them to enable logging.

 To run Supervisord I did the following: